shubhamdeol/alluzostor/src/pages/about.md

 Ordering Service\
 We have developed our application for Web, Android & iOS platform.
 It is optimised and responsive to work on all form factors of mobile, tablet and desktop.

 We are always pleased to hear from high-calibre individuals.
-We would stress that we are headhunting for executives right now.Send your resume at ashutosh@ekeekaran.com
+We would stress that we are headhunting for executives right now.Send your resume at ashutosh@alluzo.com

 Getting in touch is easy.
 Just drop an email, we will get back to you, set up a meeting.
-Your questions and comments are important to us.Reach out to us at vivek@ekeekaran.com
+Your questions and comments are important to us.Reach out to us at vivek@alluzo.com

 If you are a retail business and looking to sell online, we can provide you with your own website and app powered by Alluzo.
-We will customise it as per your needs.Send us your query at sales@ekeekaran.com
+We will customise it as per your needs.Send us your query.

+Contact Details